-New-32 32-bit.
+n32 The new 32-bit libraries.
 Located in the /usr/lib32 directory.
 Usable only on IRIX 6.2 and later operating system releases.
-New-32 operates at increased efficiency in many situations.
+The n32 libraries operate at increased efficiency in many situations.
+64 The 64-bit libraries.

-New-64 64-bit.
 Located in the /usr/lib64 directory.